sohailshk/SuitSenseAI/README.md

 -- From PostgreSQL shell
 CREATE DATABASE condo_gpt;
 CREATE USER readonly_user WITH PASSWORD 'password';
-GRANT CONNECT ON DATABASE condo_gpt TO readonly_user;
+GRANT CONNECT ON DATABASE suitsense_AI TO readonly_user;
 GRANT USAGE ON SCHEMA public TO readonly_user;
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO readonly_user;
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO readonly_user;